All the enemies from Guardians of the Sunshine wanted was sunlight... and to kill Beemo for imprisoning them inside him for so long.

 The Twins somewhat qualify after "The Trouble with Triples" showed that they're The Unfavourite and have abuse heaped on them by their elder siblings, are neglected and looked down on by their father in comparison, as well as being expected to conquer and rule worlds when they hate "real work" and just want to live their own lives (even if said lives consist of them just organizing death and destruction for fun and not some goal of conquering).
 Then when they do (inadvertantly) manage to impress their father, thanks to the Warden jumping into the fray, he decides to take them home and torture them.

-The large majority of time in most episodes of Thomas the Tank Engine, the engines either gets themselves into a misfortune or an accident, due to their stubborn refusal to accept help from others.
+The large majority of time in most episodes, the engines either gets themselves into a misfortune or an accident, due to their stubborn refusal to accept help from others.

 Henry was this in the end of the episode "The Sad Story of Henry".
 Earlier on, he stubbornly refused to come out of a tunnel because he was afraid that the rain will ruin his paint.
 As a result for his disobedience, he is bricked up inside the tunnel "for always and always and always".
 Henry is left alone, very saddened that no one will ever see his paint again.